People spend an average of 49-60 hours a week in their beds, which inevitably gets bed sheets dirty.

 As well as the buildup of sweat, oils, skin, and body products in your bed, your sheets will begin to take on other bodily fluids.
 Saliva, nasal mucus, arousal fluids, and even fecal residue can be found in sheets that have been unwashed for a significant amount of time.

 The presence of any allergens presents a risk to people with respiratory problems.
-Likewise, any significant bacterial presence can cause infections in open wounds, even if they’re small.
+Likewise, any significant bacterial presence can cause infections in open wounds, even if small.

 Can You Get Bed Bugs From Not Washing Your Sheets?